 DAY 1 Mossel Bay – Garden Route - Knysna

 Depart from Cape Town and drive eastwards via Sir Lowry's Pass and the famous apple country of Grabouw to Swellendam and Mossel Bay.
-Here we visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall, made by the Portuguese explorer Bartholomeu Dias in 1488.
-From here we truly enter the Garden Route and travel past George via the Wilderness Lakelands to Knysna.
+Here you visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall, made by the Portuguese explorer Bartholomeu Dias in 1488.
+From here you truly enter the Garden Route and travel past George via the Wilderness Lakelands to Knysna.

 DAY 2 Plettenberg Bay – Tsitsikamma National Park - Knysna

 You explore Knysna and travel further to Plettenberg Bay for a short visit.
 Then you traverse through magnificent scenic river valley passes.
 You visit the Tsitsikamma National Park (Khoisan for 'The place of much water') stretching over 100 km kilometres of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
 Your next stop is Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
 Return to Knysna via the “Big Tree” and spend the last part of the afternoon exploring the Heads at Knysna.
 You join a Dinner/sundowner cruise (weather permitting) on the lagoon to end this day.